On the canonical, fpqc, and finite topologies on affine schemes. The state of the art: The canonical topology on affine schemes

 Now assume that there is a finite presentation $R^m\stackrel{\rho}\to R^n\stackrel{\pi}\twoheadrightarrow {S/R}$.
 One can find $\psi$ and $\phi$ which make the following diagram commute

-Applying the previous observation to $\delta:=\rho^t: \Hom_R(R^n,R)\to \Hom_R(R^m,R)$ (since $(1_S\otimes_R\delta)\phi=\phi\rho=\alpha\psi=\alpha_{R^m}(\psi)$), one deduces that there exists $R^n\stackrel{\epsilon}\to R$ such that $\epsilon\rho=\psi$.
+Applying the previous observation to $\delta=\rho^t: \Hom_R(R^n,R)\to \Hom_R(R^m,R)$ (since $(1_S\otimes_R\delta)\phi=\phi\rho=\alpha\psi=\alpha_{R^m}(\psi)$), one deduces that there exists $R^n\stackrel{\epsilon}\to R$ such that $\epsilon\rho=\psi$.
 Then $\tau:=\phi-\alpha\epsilon$ {satisfies} $\tau\rho=0$, hence factors through a section of $S\to S/R$. \end{proof}

-{ \begin{remark} More generally, a morphism of $R$-modules $M\stackrel{\phi}\to N$ is said to be pure if it remains injective after tensoring with any $R$-module.
+{ \begin{remark} Generalizing Definition~\ref{Def:pure}, a morphism of $R$-modules $M\stackrel{\phi}\to N$ is said to be pure if it remains injective after tensoring with any $R$-module.
 Expressing $ \Coker\, \phi$ as a filtered colimit of $R$-modules of finite presentation, the same argument shows that $\phi$ is pure if and only if it is a filtered colimit of split {monomorphisms} $M\stackrel{\phi_i}\to N_i$ \cite[2.3]{La}.

 We refer to \cite[I.2]{La}, \cite{Ol}, \cite[2.1]{HH2}, \cite{Do}, \cite[5]{P3}, \cite[A]{A1}, \cite[08WE]{St} for more on pure morphisms. \end{remark} }